-The company completed two exploration programs in 2005, a new airborne geophysical interpretation and a single hole drill program (Figures 4 and 5).
+ACM completed two exploration programs in 2005, a new airborne geophysical interpretation and a single hole drill program (DRILL Section below) (Figures 4 and 5).
 Fritz Geophysics completed interpretation of a Speculative Aeromagnetic Data set and a Tensor IP, (TIP) Survey in June.
-The objectives of the new interpretation was to locate possible structures, including resistivity and IP contrasts in the project area and that will allow the company to determine if any new map responses may be associated with mineralization at depth.
+The objective of the new interpretation was to locate possible structures, including resistivity and IP contrasts in the project area.
+This interpretation allowed the company to determine if any new map responses may be associated with mineralization at depth.
 The database for the new interpretation consisted of aeromagnetic data previously flown and recently acquired from Pearson, deRritter and Johnson of Denver as well as the TIP data collected by Zonge of Reno.
-The authors are not aware of the date the geophysical data was originally collected but believe it to be part of the work done by Homestake in 1990.
+The authors are not aware of the date the geophysical data was originally collected, but believe it to be part of the work done by Homestake in 1990.
 The target is structurally controlled alteration and mineralization that could be associated with nearby auriferous mineralization.